bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

 .. note::

-    This example Service uses the model ``mistralai/Mistral-7B-Instruct-v0.2``.
+    This example Service uses the model ``mistralai/Mistral-7B-Instruct-v0.2``, which requires you to [accept relevant conditions to gain access](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
 You can choose other models in the `BentoVLLM repository <https://github.com/bentoml/BentoVLLM>`_ or any other model supported by vLLM based on your needs.

 .. code-block:: python
     :caption: `service.py`